JaRo7126/CameraAPI/README.md

 CameraAPI uses invisible Hush entity to manipulate all camera movements.
 It works because when Hush's NpcState is equal to NpcState.STATE_APPEAR_CUSTOM(2) the game automatically snaps camera position to it's position.
 All you have to do is to spawn this invisible entity on first update and make it persistent between rooms.

 CameraMode.FREE works by adding FLAG_NO_WALLS to RoomDescriptor entry.
-In that case room borders limit is disabled only for camera(for some reason).
+In that case room borders limit is disabled only for camera and projectiles(for some reason).

 # Adding library to the mod